RBowering/thalmic-takehome/submission.md

 `variables.less` contains the declaration of all the less variables used in the app and also a few mixins for breakpoints.

 `tweak.less` is empty, but is included in such a way that variables can be overridden here without having to modify the original value in the variables file.
-This also has the potential to be extended for themeing purposses.
+This also has the potential to be extended for themeing purposes.

-###Node
+### Node
 No changes made.

 # Filtering